 Although Derby has had a hip hop scene for many years, the history of the scene has been ‘hidden’ – memories held in peoples heads, flyers and photos kept in peoples attics.
 As part of the project we completed a heritage audit to see what existing information was available.
 We looked online, talked to people, and contacted heritage organisations in Derby City including Derby Museums and Derby Local Studies Library to see if they had any info relating to Derby hip hop

 WHERE DID WE LOOK?

 We searched online for Derby hip hop, and used resources including ‘Picture the Past’ a website with hundreds of images of the East Midlands.
 After searching for hip hop in Derby with no results, we widened the search to Derbyshire and then Nottinghamshire just in case.
 There were no images relating to hip hop.

 We did a group visit to Derby Local Studies Library which holds records on Derby going back hundreds of years.
 Young people worked with library staff to search their archive including index cards and catalogue cards (images left and right).
 They did not find any records of Derby hip hop.

 We spoke to people from Derby hip hop past and present.
 We knew they had memories of Derby hip hop but very little was written down anywhere or recorded.
 We interviewed some of these people for this project including Baby J, BFG, Skinny Man, Kyalo, JD, and Eyez (image left).
-Interviews available soon.
+Read the interview summaries.

-We were also in touch with someone who had a collection of photos of graffiti in Derby parks going back about 15 years (image left).
-Digital copies of these photographs are now available online on this website.
+We were also in touch with someone who had a collection of photos of graffiti in Derby parks going back about 15 years (image right).
+Digital copies of these photographs are now on this website.
 View these photographs.